-USCIS provides forms free of charge through the USCIS website.
-To view, print, or fill out our forms, you should use the latest version of Adobe Reader, which you can download for free at http://get.adobe.com/reader/.
-If you do not have internet access, you may call the USCIS Contact Center at 1-800-375-5283 and ask that we mail a form to you.
-The USCIS Contact Center provides information in English and Spanish.
-For TTY (deaf or hard of hearing) call: 1-800-767-1833.
+We provide free forms through the USCIS website.
+To view, print, or complete our forms, you should use the latest version of Adobe Reader, which you can download for free at http://get.adobe.com/reader/.
+If you do not have internet access, you may call the USCIS Contact Center and ask that we mail a form to you.

 Signature.
-Each application must be properly signed and filed.
-For all signatures on this application, USCIS will not accept a stamped or typewritten name in place of a signature.
+You (or your signing authority) must properly complete your application.
+USCIS will not accept a stamped or typewritten name in place of a signature on this application.
 If you are under 14 years of age, your parent or legal guardian may sign the application on your behalf.
 A legal guardian may also sign for a mentally incompetent person.
-If the request is not signed or if the requisite signature on the request is not valid, USCIS will reject the request.
+If your application is not signed, or if the signature is not valid, we will reject your application.
 See 8 CFR 103.2(a)(7)(ii)(A).
-If USCIS accepts a request for adjudication and determines that it has a deficient signature, USCIS will deny the request.
+If USCIS accepts a request for adjudication and determines that it has a deficient signature, USCIS may deny the request.

 Validity of Signatures.
-USCIS will consider a photocopied, faxed, or scanned copy of the original, handwritten signature valid for filing purposes.
-The photocopy, fax, or scan must be of the original document containing the handwritten, ink signature.
+USCIS will consider a photocopied, faxed, or scanned copy of an original, handwritten signature as valid for filing purposes.
+The photocopy, fax, or scan must be of the original document containing the handwritten ink signature.